darxa/darxa-google-ai/README.md

 ### Google AI Explore ML Mentorship Bootcamp

-This project is selected for Google AI Explore ML Mentorship Bootcamp and further developments of the AI and ML algorithms will be done under [Akshay Bahadur](https://www.linkedin.com/in/akshaybahadur21/) and [Nikita Gandhi](https://www.linkedin.com/in/nikita-gandhi01/).
+<p align=justify>This project is selected for Google AI Explore ML Mentorship Bootcamp and further developments of the AI and ML algorithms will be done under [Akshay Bahadur](https://www.linkedin.com/in/akshaybahadur21/) and [Nikita Gandhi](https://www.linkedin.com/in/nikita-gandhi01/).
 Expert suggestion and advice on the growth of the project for securing national parks, military installments and other confidential area is of prime importance.
-The project is of large scale and needs time for it's growth and real world implementation.
+The project is of large scale and needs time for it's growth and real world implementation.</p>

-Primary Focus of the project's growth in the bootcamp is with the development of AI Algorithms and making a robust software stack.
-The Hardware needs of the project will be worked upon over time.
+<p align=justify>Primary Focus of the project's growth in the bootcamp is with the development of AI Algorithms and making a robust software stack.
+The Hardware needs of the project will be worked upon over time.</p>

 <b>SOFTWARE NEED</b> Analysis: